-You don’t have a lot of options when it comes to the beverages you can drink when you have a fatty liver.
-Drinking plain water gets old really fast, but you should know that you do have some options to vary things a bit.
+You don’t have a lot of options when it comes to the beverages you can drink when you have a fatty liver, with the best option being that of drinking plain water.

-- You are not allowed to drink any sodas or juices with added sugars (even sugar alternatives).
+• You are not allowed to drink any sodas or juices with added sugars.
 They all have a ton of chemicals and/or carbs that are extremely unhealthy.
+I wrote more in depth about drinking diet sodas with fatty liver here.

 What to drink if you have a fatty liver